learn-co-curriculum/java-interface-collections/README.md

 - An interface is never instantiated and does not have constructors.
 - An interface may define one or more abstract methods.
-  - In our `Swimmiable` interface, we can see an abstract method called `swim()`.
+  - In our `Swimmable` interface, we can see an abstract method called `swim()`.
 This is an abstract method, as in it has no method body and is public by default.
 - An interface may define constants.